Danielededo/HYP-Abruzzo/public/backend/main.md

 implementations).
 Toy APIs (such as the Swagger's Pet Store) or the example shown during lectures are not a valid response.
 Use TWO or more items of the form:
-> We took partial inspiration from API seen in the course for the part of the
-> API that manages the books request because of the similarity to most of our requests.
+> We took partial inspiration from APIs seen in the course, in particular the part that manages the books request because of the similarity to most of our requests.
 Or
 > For the part of the API that manages the events of a given month we considered the example of swagger's petstore because of it is a very clear and explanatory example.